ConvexRegression/cvxreg/doc/source/index.rst

 **Convex Regression for machine learning.**

 cvxreg is an open source Python package implementing convex regression models for machine learning.
-It is built on top of the `pyStoNED <https://pypi.org/project/pystoned/>`_ package for Convex Nonparametric Least Square estimator.
+It is built on top of the `CVXPY <https://www.cvxpy.org/>`_ package for convex optimization problems.
 It lets you implement the convex regression models in a few lines of code.
 It is well documented and tested.
-It is compatible with Python 3.6+ and runs on Linux, MacOS X and Windows.
+It is compatible with Python 3.7+ and runs on Linux, MacOS X and Windows.

 For example, the following code estimates a convex function with CR model: